Moddable-OpenSource/moddable/readme.md

 - **Commodetto**, a bitmap graphics library that provides a 2D graphics API.
 Commodetto includes the lightweight **Poco** rendering engine, a display list renderer able to efficiently render a single scanline at a time, saving considerable memory by eliminating the need for a frame buffer.
 - **Piu**, a user interface framework built on top of Commodetto.
 Piu is an object-based framework that makes it easier to create complex, responsive layouts.

-The Moddable SDK also includes command line tools for image format conversion, image compression, image rotation, font compression, and more.
+The Moddable SDK also includes command line tools for image format conversion, image compression, image rotation, font compression, localization, and more.
 The build system automatically makes use of these tools.

 ### Hardware